 WHY?
 Part of the reason I am writing about this is for myself.
 So I can make sense of it all.
 Writing helps me think.

-Another reason is to perhaps give you; a little perspective from someone who is not a French citizen but who was living in France when the incident happened.
+Another reason is to give you perhaps; a little perspective from someone who is not a French citizen but living in France when the incident happened.
 And maybe shed some light on certain nuances that you can only understand if you actually live here in France.